History of India (1947–present): Post COVID-19 India

+Ram Mandir Pran Pratishtha

-On 22 January 2024, the Ram Mandir Pran Pratishtha inaugration took place in Ayodhya, Uttar Pradesh under the presence of Prime Minister, Narendra Modi.
+On 22 January 2024, the Ram Mandir Pran Pratishtha inauguration took place in Ayodhya, Uttar Pradesh under the presence of Prime Minister, Narendra Modi.

+Ram Mandir Pran Pratishtha in Ayodhya on 22 January, 2024.

 On 15 February 2024, the Supreme Court of India in a landmark judgement declared the electoral bonds scheme which was introduced by the Narendra Modi government in 2018 which is used as a political funding source for political parties of India as unconstitutional which violates Article 19 of the Constitution of India.

 General elections were held in India from 19 April to 1 June 2024 in seven phases to elect the members of 18th Lok Sabha.
 The BJP won 240 seats, down from 303 seats it had secured in 2019, and lost its singular majority in the Lok Sabha.
 Modi confirmed the support of 293 NDA MPs to President Draupadi Murmu, which marked Modi's third term as prime minister and his first time heading a coalition government, with the Telugu Desam Party of Andhra Pradesh and Janata Dal (United) of Bihar emerging as two main allies.

-In July 2024, a series of landslides broke out in Wayanad district, Kerala which killed atleast 231 people and injured atleast 397 people.
+In July 2024, a series of landslides broke out in Wayanad district, Kerala which killed at least 231 people and injured at least 397 people.

-In August 2024, massive protests erupted throughout the country after the rape and murder of a 31 year old female post-graduate trainee doctor at R. G. Kar Medical College and Hospital in Kolkata.
+In August 2024, massive protests erupted throughout the country after the rape and murder of a 31-year-old female post-graduate trainee doctor at R. G. Kar Medical College and Hospital in Kolkata.

 The Parliament of India passed the Waqf (Amendment) Act, 2025 on 5 April 2025 which sparked protests throughout the country and violent clashes in Murshidabad, West Bengal.

+2025 Pahalgam attack

 On 22 April 2025, a terrorist attack took place in Baisaran Valley, Jammu and Kashmir which killed 26 civilians and thereby severely affected India Pakistan relations.
 In response to the attack, India suspended the Indus Waters Treaty, Simla Agreement, expelled Pakistani diplomats and called back it's diplomats, suspended visas, closed borders with Pakistan and ordered the deportation of Pakistani nationals in India.

+Baisaran Valley, the location where the 2025 Pahalgam attack took place.